attaltech/cleveron_phbook01/README.md

  code
 ````

-Draw diagrams for each function and save them in Markdown files in project root (use [mermaid](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams) tool).
+Draw an algorithm flowchart for each function and save them in Markdown files in project root (use [mermaid](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams) tool).
 Here is a sample digram of how the program starts.

 ```mermaid
 flowchart TD